Satyam040300/The-Ripple-Effect-How-Federal-Funds-Rate-Influences-the-S-P-500-Inflation-and-Employment/README.md

-# The Ripple Effect of Interest Rates: A Data-Driven Analysis
+# The Ripple Effect: How Federal Funds Rate Influences the S&P 500, Inflation, and Employment

 ## Overview
 This project explores the impact of the Federal Funds Rate (FFR) on key economic indicators, including the S&P 500, inflation (CPI), consumer spending (PCE), and unemployment rates.
 Using historical data and visualizations, the analysis uncovers patterns and relationships that define economic cycles.